danitcodes/strange-and-the-familiars/README.md

 ## Description

-Prep work and hi-fi page building for Portland's Strange and the Familiars professional band website.
+Phase one of new website, and hi-fi page building for Portland's Strange and the Familiars professional band website.
 Live site coming soon.
-View development live site [here](https://strange-and-the-familiars.vercel.app/) before the redesign hits production.
+View development site [here](https://strange-and-the-familiars.vercel.app/).

 ### User Stories